ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ple and they arc cnaay,” the sheriff,
-telephoned, who warn at his looms In
 the Union League Club.
 &quot;They are storming the Jail now
 and trying to batter down the doors.